Wills, Trusts & Probate

 Frequently Asked Questions About Beneficiary Designations

-A primary beneficiary is the first person or entity entitled to receive an asset upon your death.
-A contingent beneficiary acts as a backup, receiving the asset only if the primary beneficiary is deceased or unable to accept it.
-Naming both primary and contingent beneficiaries provides a clear succession plan for your assets and helps avoid unintended outcomes if your original beneficiary cannot inherit.
+A primary beneficiary is the person or entity first entitled to receive an asset upon the account owner’s death.
+A contingent beneficiary is the backup recipient who inherits only if the primary beneficiary is deceased or unable to accept the asset.
+Naming both types provides a clear succession plan for asset transfer.
+Including contingent beneficiaries helps prevent assets from passing into probate by default and provides certainty about who should receive the asset if the primary beneficiary cannot inherit.
+Be specific when naming contingent beneficiaries to avoid ambiguity.